I. Question 1: What is the Rapture of the Church?

 - Therefore we should live our lives in anticipation that the rapture could happen at any moment (Titus 2:13; 1 Thess.
 4:13–18; 1 Cor.
 15:50–54)

-Question 6: Why Did Paul Write About the Rapture of the Church?
+VII.
+Question 7: Why Did Paul Write About the Rapture of the Church?

 Paul’s reason for writing about the rapture (1 Thess.
 4:13–18) was to comfort grieving new believers who had lost loved ones before Jesus’ return.
 Their concern was their loved ones who had died would miss Jesus’ Second Coming.
 Or personally, if they died, would they miss out on Christ’s return?